DevvinRajamanthri/Javascript-basics/Javascript Arrays basics/README.md

 a.pop()<br>
 Result:[“hi”,”hello”];<br>
 </code>
-<h3>How to remove an element from the front of an array.</h3>
+<h3>How to remove an element from an array.</h3>
-First call the splice function.<br> Then write the beginning index of the array in the first parameter of the splice function and how many elements you want to remove after the specified index.
+First call the splice function.<br> Then write the index of the array you want to remove in the array.
+Then write how many elements you want to remove after the specified index.